 Day 7 – Visit the Temple Of Lempuyang Luhur in the morning and dive the Liberty Shipwreck in the afternoon.

 For a really special stay, book a couple of nights at the Munduk Moding Plantation Nature Resort & Spa.
 Their infinity pool with towering mountain views makes this hotel one of the best places to stay in Bali.
-For something a bit more affordable and eco-friendly, stay at the Bukit Kembar Ecotourism.
-If you’re staying near West Bali National Park, the Bajul Eco Lodge Plataran is an excellent choice.
+For something a bit more affordable and eco-friendly, stay at the Gunung Paradis Retreat.
+If you want to stay near West Bali National Park, the Menjangan Ecolodge is an excellent choice.

 No matter how much time you have on Bali, there’s a good chance it will never feel like enough.
 Even after exploring every attraction on the island, you could easily spend days, weeks, and months just enjoying the laid-back local lifestyle and stunning natural beauty that the island has to offer.

 Bali is one of our favourite destinations in Indonesia, and although it has been thoroughly discovered by tourists, it is still well worth exploring time and time again.